joshmoody24/CrowdPulse/README.md

 ## Learning React
 React has a bit of a learning curve.
 Biggest things to remember are:
 - This app uses *functional components.* Every React component is a function.
-These functions have input (props) and output (HTML) that changes based on the props.
+These functions have input (props) and output (HTML).
+The output is **entirely** dependent on the props.
+If the props change, the HTML changes.
+Input->Output.
+Just like functions in math: `f(x) -> y`.
+The exception to this rule is state.
+More on that later.
 - Functional components are a programming paradigm called "functional programming" which is a lot different (and arguably better) than "object-oriented programming."
 - When looking up tutorials, make sure the tutorial uses *functional* components, not *class* components.
-- I tried to add enough features into the app so that hopefully you can reverse-engineer how React works by looking at my code.
+- I tried to add enough features into the app so that hopefully you can reverse engineer how React works by looking at my code.
-- To start revere-engineering, I'd first study `/App.jsx`, then `/pages/Home.jsx`, then `/pages/Home/SongRequest.jsx`, and finally `/components/SongList.jsx`
+- To start reverse engineering, I'd first study `/App.jsx`, then `/pages/Home.jsx`, then `/pages/Home/SongRequest.jsx`, and finally `/components/SongList.jsx`
 - If the component needs to remember something not included in its props (like, say, a count of how many times a button is clicked), you do that by giving it "state" (via the useState hook).
 State is a way to preserve variables in between component renders.